 You'll find lots of information on this website to learn more about our wonderful Savior, and the teachings of His word, the Bible.
 You'll find surprising discoveries reinforcing the truthfulness of the Bible, such as the rediscoveries of Noah's Ark, the Red Sea crossing, Mt.
 Sinai, Sodom and Gomorrah, the Ark of the Covenant.
 You'll find extensive collections of Bible texts on subjects like Repentance, Forgiveness and Salvation, and Heaven and the Kingdom of God.
 You learn about end time events in the Revelation section of this website.
 You'll also have a chance to sample the writings of a modern day prophet who's writings are consistent with the Bible, and who was shown in more detail end time events.

-Thanks for telling others about this website.
+Thank- you in advance for telling others about this website.

 Until we meet in His heavenly kingdom, may God's richest blessing be upon you and yours.